-- You ask us to make an exception, including: - Asking us to cover a Part D drug that is not on the plan's List of Covered Drugs (Formulary) - Asking us to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get) - Asking to pay a lower cost-sharing amount for a covered drug on a higher costsharing tier - You ask us whether a drug is covered for you and whether you satisfy any applicable coverage rules.
-(For example, when your drug is on the plan's List of Covered Drugs (Formulary) but we require you to get approval from us before we will cover it for you.) - Please note: If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision. - You ask us to pay for a prescription drug you already bought.
-This is a request for a coverage decision about payment.
+- Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
+Ask for an exception.
+Section 6.2 - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+Ask for an exception.
+Section 6.2 - Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier.
+Ask for an exception.
+Section 6.2. - Asking to get pre-approval for a drug.
+Ask for a coverage decision.
+Section 6.4 - Pay for a prescription drug you already bought.
+Ask us to pay you back.
+Section 6.4